R-egreen/.github/profile/README.md

 Welcome!

-This organization stores main projects developed by the data analytics team.
+This organization stores main projects developed by the **re.green**'s data analytics team.

 Good practices adapted by our team